germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 ### Send Group Mutation

 Under this configuration, only the Send Group owner can mutate the group.
-The owner can commit to their Send Group to update their leaf node and/or to incorporate new keys and entropy from other DMembers.
+The owner can Commit to their Send Group to Update their leaf node and/or to incorporate new keys and entropy from other DMembers.

 #### (DMLS Update) Broadcast new keys for creator
-Alice can provide PCS for herself in her send group by authoring a (full or empty) commit that updates her own leaf node.
+Alice can provide PCS for herself in her Send Group by authoring a (full or empty) Commit that Updates her own leaf node.

 #### (DMLS Commit) Incorporate new key material from others
-If Alice has received DMLS updates from other members, Alice can incorporate them as
+If Alice has received DMLS Updates from other members, Alice can incorporate them as
 follows:

-If the latest DMLS Update Alice received from Bob in his Send Group is a commit starting epoch k, and was not already incorporated into Alice's Send Group, Alice can author a commit that
+If the latest DMLS Update Alice received from Bob in his Send Group is a Commit starting epoch k, and was not already incorporated into Alice's Send Group, Alice can author a Commit that
-*  imports a PSK from Bob's send group, epoch k with the following parameters
+*  imports a PSK from Bob's Send Group, epoch k with the following parameters
    *  psk_id: k || (Bob's Send Group's groupID)
       where k is a fixed width 8-byte encoding of the epoch in network byte order
    *  psk: MLS-Exporter("exporter-psk", "psk_id", KDF.Nh)
-*  replaces Bob's leaf node in Alice's send group with Bob's new leaf note in commit k
+*  replaces Bob's leaf node in Alice's Send Group with Bob's new leaf note in Commit k

 An MLS Commit in a Send Group can convey either a DMLS Update or Commit, or both.